KIPAC/Physics89L/docs/Week4.md

 ## Scientific context and resources

 In the second Jupyter notebook we will be using the output of some data analysis done using data from the Fermi Gamma-ray space Telescope.
 As you might expect from the name, "Fermi" observes gamma rays coming from the sky.
-In general, only the most extremely environment, such as explosions, the cores of galaxies, and extremely dense objects such as neutron stars produce enough gamma rays to be seen from the Earth.
+In general, only the most extreme environments, such as explosions, the cores of galaxies, and extremely dense objects such as neutron stars, produce enough gamma rays to be seen from the Earth.
 This is what the Fermi sky looks like:

 ![Fermi Sky](figures/intens_ait_144m_gt1000_psf3_gal_0p1.png)

 Many of these extreme environments are also extremely variable.
 I.e., in the case of an explosion, you might suddenly see a bright source that wasn't there the day before.
 It turns out the cores of galaxies can exhibit variability on timescales of hours to days to weeks.
 One important aspect of the Fermi mission is to detect when these objects flare up and notify astronomers with other telescopes so they can study them while they are flaring.

 The reason this is possible is that Fermi telescope can see about one-fifth of the sky at any one time, and scans the entire sky every 3 hours.